ucwxb/I-MedSAM/README.md

 The test process also supports running on multi GPU, which is the same as training.
 Please refer to the test scripts to change from single GPU into multi GPU.

-to visualize the segmentation masks, you can add the argument "--save_pic" into the scripts to save results.
+To visualize the segmentation masks, you can add the argument "--save_pic" into the scripts to save results.

 ## Citation